A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Conclusion

 \section{Conclusion}

 We have derived a provably stable scheme for solving the time-dependant magnetic field aligned anisotropic diffusion equation, with rigorous mathematical support.
-Field line tracing is used to model the parallel diffusion operator.
-We derive energy estimates of the solution of the IBVP at the continuous level.
+In the perpendicular direction we approximate the spatial derivatives using Summation by Parts finite difference operators with weak implementation of boundary conditions by the SAT approach.
+The parallel diffusion is added by a novel penalty approach, with a nonlinear penalty parameter chosen to minimise the errors due to interpolation.

-In the perpendicular direction we approximate the spatial derivatives using SBP finite difference operators.
-Boundary conditions and the numerical parallel diffusion operator are implemented weakly using penalties.
-We prove numerical stability for the semi-discrete approximation by deriving discrete energy estimates mimicking the continuous energy estimates.
+Stability is proven using the SBP formulation in the plane perpendicular to the field and a parallel operator which models the parallel Laplacian along the magnetic field lines.
+The stability of the semi-discrete equation is given and the time dependant scheme is shown to be unconditionally stable.

 The fully-discrete algebraic problem is solved by an operator splitting technique which accurately separates the disparate scales in the solution.
-We also prove that the fully-discrete problem is unconditionally stable and asymptotic preserving.
+The technique is shown to also be unconditionally stable.
 Numerical experiments are performed to verify the theoretical analysis.
-Using the ``NIMROD benchmark'' \cite{sovinec_nonlinear_2004} we show convergence for the full scheme even in the case where the perpendicular diffusion is zero, $\kappa_\perp =0$.
+The perpendicular solver is shown to converge as expected.
+Tests with the ``NIMROD benchmark'' \cite{sovinec_nonlinear_2004} have shown spatial and temporal convergence for the full scheme where an analytic solution is known.
+The benchmark also shows the method is asymptotic preserving.
+A self convergence test with a single magnetic island was used to show that method converges and can reproduce the expected features of a field in the simplest case.
+For the NIMROD and single island cases we have also shown the behaviour of the nonlinear penalty over the course of the simulation.

 Finally we showed that the solver reproduces the features of a sample magnetic field.
 The numerical methods developed here are for a Julia code which is available on GitHub at \href{https://github.com/Spiffmeister/FaADE.jl}{github.com/Spiffmeister/FaADE.jl}.
 Scripts which were used to generate the Figures in this paper are available at \href{https://github.com/Spiffmeister/FaADE_papera}{github.com/Spiffmeister/FaADE\_papera}.
 This excludes the MMS tests which are available in the main repository.